Probing exotic long-lived particles from the prompt side using the CONTUR method: Adapting Contur to LLP topologies

 \section{Adapting \textsc{Contur} to LLP topologies}

 Until now, the \textsc{Contur} method has not been usable for LLP signatures.
 Indeed, the definitions of the analysis signal regions encapsulated in \textsc{Rivet} always assume prompt behaviour (as they should, since the measured SM processes are prompt).
 Hence, the detector corrections for those analyses would not account for jets or tracks that would be lost due to a displaced starting point.
+It could even be that data events containing displaced activity are thrown away by the measurements because they resemble detector noise.
 The consequence is an over-estimate of the selection efficiency for LLP signals, and hence unreliable CLs exclusions.
 For this reason, models (or regions of the model space) predicting LLPs could not be probed using the technique described in Section~\ref{sec:contur}.
 This prohibition is easier to state than to enforce however: it may not be immediately obvious to a user what combinations of parameters would lead to particles with small widths and therefore long lifetimes.
-Indeed, the width of a particle can depend on the interplay between the masses of daughter and mother particles, and the values of various couplings and masses of new particles.
+Indeed, the width of a particle can depend on the interplay between the masses of daughter and mother particles, and the values of various couplings.
 When performing a scan over a range of parameters in a model with \textsc{Contur}, it is not trivial to determine which regions should be avoided, unless special care is taken, as was done for example in Ref.~\cite{Amrith:2018yfb}.
-A workflow to automatically detect LLPs in new models and apply a specific treatment is clearly beneficial to the \textsc{Contur} method.
+Moreover, as we will show in what follows, some parameter space regions predicting long mean proper lifetimes should actually not be avoided, since meaningful constraints can be extracted by focusing on the fraction of LLPs decaying promptly (given the probabilistic nature of particle decay when seen on an event by event basis).
+A workflow to automatically detect LLPs in new models and apply a specific treatment is clearly beneficial.
 Conversely, if such a special treatment can be determined, then it opens the door to probing LLP models with \textsc{Contur}.